rudyscoggins/20.96/Readme.md

 At any time, you can see the matching Ungerboeck version of the SDKPackage or SDKWrapper by going to the assembly details.

-##20.93 Updates:
--All SDK and example code is now in C# and is no longer VB.
--Added wrapper functions and examples for the 55 new Read-Only Endpoints -Added wrapper functions and examples for fully CRUD enabled Notes and Registrants -Added many other wrapper functions and examples for other specific uses.